 History & Literature 90DY.
 Race and American Empire.

-History & Literature 90EB.
-Gender and Empire in the Modern Mediterranean.
+History & Literature 90EM.
+Empire and Archive in the Colonial Americas.

 Courses taught in other departments:

 African and African American Studies 11.
 Introduction to African Studies.